zuckung/endless-sky-plugins/README.md

 [paint.your.ships.zip](https://github.com/zuckung/endless-sky-plugins/releases/download/v1.0.1-paint.your.ships/paint.your.ships.zip) | 134.3 kb | 2024-09-06 | [view files](https://github.com/zuckung/endless-sky-plugins/tree/main/myplugins/paint.your.ships/) <a href="res/imagemd/paint.your.ships.md">view images</a> [4]<br>
 <br>
 >Offers a job on Earth to paint your ships.
-See the README for details."
+See the README for details.

 <details>
 <summary>:blue_book: Plugin readme</summary>
 <blockquote>### paint.your.ships